 John Petersen is a clinical psychologist and a married father of three children.
-He completed his doctorate and training at the Adler School of Professional Psychology in Chicago (www.adler.edu), a school he chose for its long history of maintaining a focus on both the art and science of psychotherapy.
+He completed his doctorate and training at the Adler University in Chicago (www.adler.edu), a school he chose for its long history of maintaining a focus on both the art and science of psychotherapy.
 Read about his clinical services below.

 Marriage and Relationship Counseling

 Marriage and couples counseling is one of the most demanding and exciting types of counseling.
 It requires a broad knowledge and understanding of individuals, personality development, family dynamics, and what works in romantic relationships.
 My approach to couples is heavily influenced by the research of John M. Gottman, Ph.D. formerly of the University of Washington’s “love lab.”
 Gottman is the psychology equivalent of a rock star.
 In a field claiming to be a science of human behavior but with a dismal track record of predicting behavior or even giving clear concise advice based in scientific findings, Dr. Gottman’s longitudinal research on marriages and romantic relationships stands out for it’s stunning ability to predict relationship satisfaction and longevity with accuracy over 90%.
 His findings are scientifically sound and easily translated into practice – the dream of every clinical researcher.
 Gottman has recently ventured into the Popular Psychology realm but his roots are firmly in research and professional training.
 For more information on Gottman’s work, see www.gottman.com.

 Bill Doherty is another major influence on my work.
 His biggest influence was to help me appreciate the importance of being pro-marriage and pro-relationship when doing couples work.
 Barry McCarthy is the best author I’ve encountered for information on couples sexual health and sexual intimacy.